Tybot204/ICS-161-Engine/ICS-161-Engine/Sprite/Demo/readme.txt

 / Slashes may be used for comments

 / You can create variables by using "?"
-/ Arithmetic is not allowed on these variables so expressions like WIDTH/2 are invalid / However you can define WIDTH/2
-/ I might add operations such as /, *, +, and - in the future
+/ Operations such as /, *, +, and - are allowed but are evaluated in left to right order

 ?
 WIDTH = 32
 ?
-WIDTH/2 = 16
-?
 HEIGHT = 64
-?
-HEIGHT/2 = 32

 / f= or file= or FILE= or F= will specify a file in the same directory / as the control file, additional backslashes and .. can be used to specify other directories